setherickson72/TwoPhotonModeling/README.md

 * TransitTime: A very simple code for calculating the transit time broadening for a given temperature and beam size.
 Technically works for any atom, but the variables are preset for Rb87

-* CombExcitationCalc_ChangingLengthChirp: Similar to CombExcitationCalc_ManyDifferentLengths, but allows for simulation over a range of chirps.
+* CombExcitationCalc_GDD: Similar to CombExcitationCalc_ManyDifferentLengths, but allows for simulation over a range of chirps.